bmehighday/bone-age-algorIthm/README.md

 The code mainly contains the following modules:
 * Pre-processing module
-* Detection module for key points of an X-ray image, including training and prediction
+* Positioning module for key points detection of an X-ray image, including training and prediction
 * Cropping module for epiphysis ROIs
 * Classifying module for epiphysis ROIs, including training and prediction
-* Bone age calculation module
+* Bone age calculating module

 ## Dependencies
 The main programs and third-party libraries included in the operating environment:
-* Operating environment：
+* Operating environment:
     * Python 3.7.3
     * anaconda3-4.3.14
-* Third-party libraries：
+* Third-party libraries:
     * image 1.5.27
     * Keras 2.2.4
     * opencv 4.1.0.25